mhbeals/mhwood.github.io/introduction/contributions.md

     ### [Sub-Type Examples]

 </details>

-We welcome new entries in our glossary.
-The glossary is not meant to be an exhaustive guide to newspaper history and layout as there is a wealth of scholarly literature on this subject, but should be tied to what is present in the metadata.

-Please create a new glossary entry under [http://atlasofdigitisednewspapers.github.io/glossary/](http://atlasofdigitisednewspapers.github.io/glossary/) as \[chosen-title.md\].

 Ensure you also add the new entry to [http://atlasofdigitisednewspapers.github.io/glossary/](http://atlasofdigitisednewspapers.github.io/glossary/)index.md as a link (the entries are in alphabetical order), so that it is visible on the [glossary page](https://www.digitisednewspapers.net/glossary/).